 Sungai Kanching Waterfalls.
 Dec 2, 2021

-Start your hike early in the morning to enjoy watching the morning mist trapped between the tall trees.
+Start your hike early in the morning to enjoy the morning mist trapped between the tall trees.
 This place is located in a middle of a secondary jungle (turned into a Park) so you could still see some tall trees along the river.
-The thing that I love about this place is the continuous sound of rushing water accompanying my hike from level 1 to level 7, a very serene setting for a nature lover.
+The thing that I love about this place is the continuous sound of rushing water accompanying my hike from level 1 to level 7, a very serene setting for a nature lover like me.

 What did I pack in my bag for this day trip: